suitjs/core/README.md

-# suit
+# Suit Framework

-The core framework to create your MVC application.
+A confortable MVC framework to walk around.